0 - 4.35

 Author Ashley Beranek

-Little Bear Creek (2048000) from the mouth to Little Bear Creek Rd. was placed on the impaired waters list for total phosphorus in 2012.
-The 2016 assessments showed continued impairment by phosphorus; total phosphorus sample data exceed 2016 WisCALM listing criteria for the Fish and Aquatic Life use, however, available biological data do not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
-This water was also assessed for temperature and sample data did not exceed 2016 WisCALM listing criteria for the Fish and Aquatic Life use.
-Based on the most updated information, no change in existing impaired waters listing is needed.
+The Little Bear Creek (Mouth to Little Bear Creek Rd.) was placed on the impaired waters list for total phosphorus in 2012.
+It was assessed during the 2018 listing cycle; total phosphorus sample data clearly exceeded the 2018 WisCALM listing thresholds for the Fish and Aquatic Life use.
+Available biological data did not indicate impairment (i.e. no macroinvertebrate or fish Index of Biotic Integrity (IBI) scored in the "poor" condition category).
+Temperature data did not exceed thresholds.
+This water was not meeting this designated use and was considered impaired.
+No listing change was needed to this already impaired water.

 Wisconsin has over 84,000 miles of streams, 15,000 lakes and milllions of acres of wetlands.
 Assessing the condition of this vast amount of water is challenging.
 The state's water monitoring program uses a media-based, cross-program approach to analyze water condition.
 An updated monitoring strategy (2015-2020) is now available.
 Compliance with Clean Water Act fishable, swimmable standards are located in the Executive Summary of Water Condition in 2018.
 See also the 'monitoring and projects' tab.